openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 #### Available Rules and alerts

-OpenShift console executes queries against the `/rules` and `/alerts` endpoint of Prometheus and Thanos Ruler to retrieve a list of declared alerting/recording rules and a list of active alerts.
+OpenShift console executes queries against the `/rules` and `/alerts` endpoint of Thanos Querier to retrieve a list of declared alerting/recording rules and a list of active alerts.
 Recording rules as well as alerting rules deployed via user workload monitoring are having enforced namespace labels set.
 The list of rules and alerts is being filtered by prom-label-proxy based on the tenant namespace label.

 Access to these endpoints is gated by the permission to `get prometheusrules.monitoring.coreos.com` in the requested namespace.
+This permission is contained in the `monitoring-rules-view` role.

 #### Alertmanager silences

 OpenShift console executes requests against the `/silences` endpoint of Alertmanager to retrieve the list of silences and to silence alerts.
 A user can only create, delete and update silences as well as get silences filtered by the namespace label in flight.

 Access to list the silences is gated by the permission to `get prometheusrules.monitoring.coreos.com` in the requested namespace.
+This permission is contained in the `monitoring-rules-view` role.

 Access to create a new silence or update an existing silence is gated by the permission to `create prometheusrules.monitoring.coreos.com` in the requested namespace.

 Access to delete an existing silence is gated by the permission to `delete prometheusrules.monitoring.coreos.com` in the requested namespace.

+The above permissions are contained in the `monitoring-rules-edit` role

 ### Multitenancy